MKLab-ITI/pygrank/README.md

 so that it is not recomputed every time we experiment with the same graphs.

-The snippet then makes use of the library's idiom for chaining node ranking algorithms into being wrapped various kinds of postprocessors
+The snippet then makes use of the library's `>>` operator for chaining node ranking algorithms into being wrapped by various kinds of postprocessors
 (you can also parse algorithms into each other's constructors if you are not a fan of functional programming practices).